 9.2 If Personal Information must be sent by ADMA overseas for sound business reasons, ADMA will require the overseas organisation receiving the information to provide a binding undertaking that it will handle that information in accordance with the Australian Privacy Principles, preferably as part of the services contract.

-Collection Information means the information outlined in 1.5 notified to individuals prior to, or as soon as practical after, the collection of their Personal Information.
+Collection Information means the information outlined in 1.5 notified to individuals prior to, or as soon as practicable after, the collection of their Personal Information.

 Direct Marketing means the marketing of goods or services through means of communication including written, verbal or electronic means.
 The goods or services which are marketed may be those of ADMA or a Related Body Corporate or those of an independent third party organisation.